-ARTICLE XXXI

-Section 13.
+ARTICLE XXXI Section 13.
 Solar Facility Requirements

-These requirements are for the implementation of solar energy systems in Delaware County, Indiana.
-The County finds that it is in the public interest to encourage the use and development of renewable energy systems that enhance energy conservation efforts, reduce greenhouse gas emissions and promote sustainable development.
-A roof mounted solar panel(s) or any stand-alone system for a private dwelling, residence or farm and focusing area of eight (8) square feet are exempt from this Ordinance.
+These requirements are for the implementation of solar energy systems (SES) in Delaware County, Indiana.
+The County finds that it is in the public interest to encourage the use and development of renewable energy systems that enhance energy conservation efforts, reduce greenhouse gas emissions, and promote sustainable development.
+A roof mounted solar panel(s) or any stand-alone ground mounted system for a private dwelling, residence or farm.
+No private roof mounted or stand-alone solar system for a private dwelling shall not be closer than fifty (50) feet to a property line with an occupied dwelling.

-A APPLICATION REQUIREMENTS
+A. APPLICATION REQUIREMENTS